 The good news is there are alternative treatments to pain therapy, including physical therapy.
-Physical therapists are movement experts and empower patients with knowledge of how the body and pain works.
-They assess and treat a variety of conditions that cause pain, including acute injuries, rehab after surgery, and chronic illnesses.
+While medication can help mask the symptoms, it’s not the only answer.
+With the right knowledge and approach, physical therapy provides sustainable strategies to manage pain—strategies that support both your physical and emotional well-being.
+Physical therapy changes the game for chronic pain patients and empowers patients with knowledge of how the body and pain works.
+At Ivy rehab, our therapy services assess and treat a variety of conditions that cause pain, including acute injuries, rehab after surgery, and chronic illnesses.

 The Prevalence of Chronic Pain